Working in software development teams for the past ten years has taught me two things about measuring and charging for work using time:

 It’s like going into a restaurant and asking the chef how long it would take to cook something she’s never cooked before, then insisting on paying per-minute, for exactly the length of time estimated.

 What would the outcome be?
-Probably laughter, then once they’ve realise you’re being serious, a stern no.
+Probably laughter, then once they’ve realised you’re being serious, a stern no.

 It’s the same with software.
 Whether it’s developing, testing, designing the UX etc, the same principle applies.
 An estimate can only ever be an estimate.
 It’s inexact and unscientific.
 Tying money to a length of time is absolute nonsense and can only get you worse results.